thiagoaslima/build/README.md

 This is a repository forked from mschwarzmueller/angular2-seed, updated to RC4 and router 3.0.0-alpha.8.

+We gonna try to keep this repository updated with the angular 2 development.

 ## Features
 dev/ folder holds TypeScript (Angular 2) code => compiled into app/ folder, bundled into bundle.js (incl. dependencies).
 Templates (html) and Styles (css) are all copied to app/ folder too.